umshere/legacy-ai-dashboard/Enterprise_Readiness_Assessment.md

 - Use short-lived, rotating credentials
 - Enable audit logging for access events

+For detailed information about how end users authenticate and interact with the system through SSO, including the complete user interaction flow and security measures, refer to the [End User Interaction Flow](./technical-implementation.md#55-end-user-interaction-flow) section in the technical implementation document.

 ### 3. Data Protection & Compliance

 - Implement data minimization